 This is the most common type of skyball these days, though there is also the float skyball, the signature touch of Sinjin Smith.
 Rather than toss the ball with spin and add more to it, he’d simply squat down and pop it up with his fist, hitting it as high as he can.
 If you can find any film of Smith at the 1996 Olympic Games, you’ll see how deadly it was.

 No matter what type of skyball serve you’re attempting to hit, be it the Adrian Carambula spinning serve, or Sinjin Smith’s float serve, you’ll need practice, and repetition.
 It’s a fun serve to hit, and, as Mark Burik said, a showy one.

 But if you can master it, well, enjoy the aces – and the laughs that come with it.

-If you want to get more power, more accuracy, more consistency and MORE ACES as well as the defensive mindset and strategies that win matches, you should sign up for our Online Coaching Program, The Elite Performers Tribe.
+If you want to get more power, more accuracy, more consistency and MORE ACES as well as the defensive mindset and strategies that win matches, you should sign up for our Beach Volleyball Mastery.
 We take you through the basic mechanics of serving and then work all the way up to advanced tactics and how to beat certain types of hitters and teams.
 Keep the other team on their heels and never give them a chance to get a comfortable attack

 We also show you how to use the various types of standing float serves as well as jump floats, jump spikes and skyballs!
 Each serve should be used against certain types of players!
 Once inside the membership, you’ll be able to unlock “Power, Accuracy and Aces: The Serving Master Class” which will build you an arsenal of more strategic, more accurate, more powerful serves from the ground up.
 It comes complete with rehab protocol, gym exercises you need to increase arm speed, solo drills you can do at home, partner drills, accuracy exercises and elite throwing and hitting drills.